PID | https://hdl.handle.net/21.11115/0000-000E-C324-D |

 although capable of creative writing in German, to deal with

-this tough text was too much and it was corrected by my husband.
+this tough text was too mkuch and it was corrected by my husband.

 Müller possesses the German text taken from a tape.
 Now this

-English text is so familiarrto me that it deafens me to all
+English text is so familiasrrto me that it deafens me to all

 or any sources.
 A digest of it is in the PEN text but I wonder